tidymodels/tidymodels.org/learn/work/sparse-matrix/index.html.md

-The outcome `SCORE` is currently encoded as a double, but we want it to be a factor for it to work well with tidymodels.
+The outcome `SCORE` is currently encoded as a double, but we want it to be a factor for it to work well with tidymodels, since tidymodels expects outcomes to be factors for classification.